(2 votes, average: 5.00 out of 5, rated)

 Follow the steps given below to disable the Killer Prioritization Engine:

 If you continue to receive the problem, consider increasing your router’s MTU setting.
-The largest size of data packets that may be sent across the network is determined by the MTU value.
+The MTU value determines the largest size of data packets that may be sent across the network.
 Your computer can have trouble loading a major webpage correctly if the default value or the number chosen is too low, leading to an error message.

 Follow the steps given below to modify the MTU unit: